NVIDIA-AI-IOT/jetbot/docs/software_setup/docker.md

 ./enable.sh $HOME   # we'll use home directory as working directory, set this as you please.
 ```

-???+ info
-    If you are testing a repo/branch that has containers images hosted on NGC, you need to log into the NGC rfegistry first.

-    Log into NGC, and go to the [Setup > API Key](https://ngc.nvidia.com/setup/api-key) section.
-    If you have not generated your API Key, click on the button "**Generate API Key**" at the right upper corner of the page, and save the API key for the future use.

-    Then, enter the following command on your Jetson and follow the prompts.

-    ```bash
-    $ sudo docker login nvcr.io

-    Username: $oauthtoken
-    Password: <You Key>
-    ```

-    For the username, enter `$oauthtoken` exactly as shown.
-It is a special authentication token for all users.

 Now you can go to ``https://<jetbot_ip>:8888`` from a web browser and start programming JetBot!

 You can do this from any machine on your local network.
 The password to log in is ``jetbot``.